DrJ3RK/DrJ3RK/README.md

 New files uploaded today.
 More on the way soon!
 Revisions, and new designs.
 Schematics and BOMs.
 I don't have new panel layouts for them yet, but those are in the works.

 Dustin

+Update - 9/9/2024
+Updated a few designs.
+Uploaded the Divider schematic and BOM.  (didn't realize that I hadn't put it up previously)

+Dustin